FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_enable_SSO_admin.md

 Before configuring SSO for administrators, refer to <a href="../c_st_sso_configuration#Configur" class="MCXref xref">SecureTransport Single Sign-On (SSO) configuration prerequisites</a>.

-In order to configure SSO functionality for administrators, you need to update the `sso-admin.xml` file and remember that SSO authenticated administrators are only mapped to existing <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrator accounts.
+In order to configure SSO functionality for administrators, you need to update the `sso-admin.xml` file and remember that SSO authenticated administrators are only mapped to existing {{< SecureTransport/componentshortname  >}} administrator accounts.
 For additional information, refer to <a href="../../c_st_advancedaccountadministration/c_st_manageadministratoraccounts/t_st_add_administrator_account" class="MCXref xref">Add an administrator account</a>.

 > **Note:**
 >